davidtwco/rfcs/text/0000-build-std.md

    [wg-cargo-std-aware#88] reports that `cargo doc -Zbuild-std` doesn't generate links to the standard library.
 Cargo doesn't think the standard library comes from crates.io, and bootstrap isn't involved to pass `-Zcrate-attr="doc(html_root_url=..)"` like in the pre-built standard library.

-   [wg-cargo-std-aware#90] asks how `restricted_std` should apply to custom targets.
-   `restricted_std` is triggered based on the `target_os` value, which means it will apply for some custom targets but not others. build-std needs to determine what guarantees are desirable/expected.
+   [wg-cargo-std-aware#90] asks how `restricted_std` should apply to custom targets. `restricted_std` is triggered based on the `target_os` value, which means it will apply for some custom targets but not others. build-std needs to determine what guarantees are desirable/expected.
 Current implementation wants slightly-modified-from-default target specs to be accepted and completely new target specs to hit `restricted_std`.

    [wg-cargo-std-aware#92] suggests that some targets could be made "unstable" and as such only support build-std on nightly.
 This forces users of those targets to use nightly where they will receive more frequent fixes for their target.
 It would also permit more experimentation with build-std while enabling stabilisation for mainstream targets.

 5. **Implementation considerations**
    These won't be discussed in this summary, see [the implementation summary][implementation-summary] or [the relevant section of the literature review for more detail][implementation]

 6. **Bugs in the compiler or standard library**
    These aren't especially relevant to this summary, see [the relevant section of the literature review for more detail][bugs-in-the-compiler-or-standard-library]

 7. **Cargo feature requests narrowly applied to build-std** These aren't especially relevant to this summary, see [the relevant section of the literature review for more detail][cargo-feature-requests-narrowly-applied-to-build-std]

-Since around 2020, activity in the [wg-cargo-std-aware] repository largely trailed off and there have not been any significant developments related to build-std since.
+Since around 2020, activity in the [wg-cargo-std-aware] repository largely trailed of and there have not been any significant developments related to build-std since.

 ### Implementation summary
 [implementation-summary]: #implementation-summary

 *An exhaustive review of implementation-related issues, pull requests and discussions can be found in [the relevant section of the literature review][implementation].*

 There has been an unstable and experimental implementation of build-std in Cargo since August 2019 ([wg-cargo-std-aware#10]/[cargo#7216]).